The ability to question and to think, nurtured through the study of Philosophy, is increasingly sought in high growth sectors such as technology.

-Philosophy graduates work across the private and public sectors in a variety of organisations such as non-profit organisations, government ministries, professional services firms, universities, small or medium size businesses or in self employment.
+Philosophy graduates work across the private and public sectors in a variety of organisations such as non-profit organisations, government ministries, professional services firms, universities, small or medium-size businesses or in self employment.

-Past Philosophy graduates have worked in organisations, including:
+Recent Philosophy graduates have worked in organisations, including:

 - Victoria University of Wellington